St. Cloud Area Co-Responder

-Referrals are placed for clients when appropriate as a way to link to services and resources such as primary care, housing, social services, mental health treatment, chemical health treatment etc. This position is collaborative with not only law enforcement, but also the emergency department, human services and other community stakeholders.
+When needed, referrals are placed for clients to link them to services and resources such as primary care, housing, social services, mental health treatment, chemical health treatment, etc. This position is collaborative with not only law enforcement, but also the emergency department, human services, and other community stakeholders.

 Meet the Team

 Kenzie completed her master’s degree in social work from University of Denver.
 She graduated with a specialized certificate in animal assisted social work and holds two clinical licensures.
 She is a Licensed Independent Social Worker and a Licensed Alcohol and Drug Counselor.
 Prior to joining the CMMHC team in 2020, Kenzie worked for the Mental Health Center of Denver’s Crisis Intervention Response Unit.
 Her current role at CMMHC is Co-Responder for our Crisis team where she works with the St. Cloud Police Department.
 Her areas of expertise include crisis intervention, SPMI’s, community education, suicide prevention, working with the homeless population and people with substance use disorders.